 I was born on July 22.
-1963 at Saint John’s Hospital in Santa Monica, California to a Swedish mother, Solveig “Ina” Andersson (link: leftt of the old man) and an American father, Ernest “Ernie” Raboff (link: right of Sinatra at the poker table).
+1963 at Saint John’s Hospital in Santa Monica, California to a Swedish mother, Solveig “Ina” Andersson (left of the old, bearded man), and an American father, Ernest “Ernie” Raboff (link: right of Sinatra at the poker table).
 In 1978, I moved to Gothenburg, Sweden where my obsession with photography began.
 The very first camera I owned was the fully manual Minolta 100 SRT.
 A hefty, albeit durable and reliable image capturing device that I cherished and used for many years.

 In the mid-1980s, I studied Information Technology and Political Science at the University of Göteborg in southwestern Sweden.
 This is also about when I began experimenting with painting (mostly oil and acrylic paint on canvas and wood) as an additional way to express myself creatively.

 In 1988, I was introduced to Riksgränsen, a tiny village and one of the world’s most remote ski resorts located in the wilderness landscape of Lapland, in the northernmost part of Sweden, near the border to Norway and the North Atlantic Ocean.
 For a few seasons, I worked evenings there as a bartender and a DJ and painted on my days off – when I wasn’t skiing the slopes.
 It was paradise on multiple levels and to this day, I consider those carefree, fly-by-the-seat-of-your-pants years as some of the best of my life.

 In order to develop my chops as a painter and photographer, I applied and was accepted in 1990 to Gotland’s Art School, located on the island of Gotland in the Baltic Sea.
 I studied there among several artists, Helena Andreeff and Staffan Laurin.
 Both inspired me – as artistic mentors – to pursue a career as a visual artist.